likedadah/Shenanibot-public/README.md

 `add` - Add the level to the queue assuming all requirements for the user to be allowed to submit the level are met.
 If a reward is associated with this behavior, then the regular `!add` command is disabled and levels can only be submitted by spending channel points.

-## Lastly...
+## Developers

 Feel free to study JavaScript and understand the code behind the Shenanibot.
 Make sure to edit and modify it as much as you need or want.
 And if you change it, feel free to help us make the bot better by sharing your code with us.
 Cheers!

+If you've cloned the repo (or downloaded and extracted a source ZIP), you can configure and run the bot directly from your local repo's root directory.
+(This used to be the "normal" way to run the bot.)
+To configure, use

+`npm run configure`

+and to run the bot, use

+`npm run start`

+## Lastly...

-and shoutouts to the BS brothers for such a fantastic game!
+Shoutouts to the BS brothers for such a fantastic game!